 Macintosh SE gains a loyal following

-Despite this, the Mac SE FDHD picked up a loyal following.
+Despite this, the Mac SE FDHD attracted a loyal following.
 The first compact Macintosh with an internal drive bay for a hard disk or second floppy drive, it was also the first expandable Mac.

 It was an attempt at creating a Mac for businesses.
 And while it looked much the same as the original 1984 Macintosh, it included some impressive improvements under the hood in terms of processing power.